 The ICANN org would like to make the addresses published the most useful to the community.
 Given the large number of addresses already seen, it is incumbent upon us to winnow down the address list to those that are likely to be currently hosting validating resolvers that are using only KSK-2010 as a trust anchor, and to further help members of the community prioritize the list to those that are most likely validating resolvers that are in active use.

 The ICANN org is publishing a list of addresses that have reported only KSK-2010 as a trust anchor.
-The list includes any address that has reported at least once in the past three days (as of the particular day the list is published).
+The list includes any address that has reported at least once in the past seven days (as of the particular day the list is published).
 Using these criteria to publish a subset of addresses should avoid reporting false positives, i.e., systems that have updated to also using KSK-2017 as a trust anchor.

 For example, a row in the file containing the list of addresses might look like: